Keith Powell and The Valets

 BIRMINGHAM

-Keith Powell lead singer (left 1965)
+Keith Powell lead vocal (left in 1965)

 John Allsebrook bass guitar (left in 1965)

-Mal Ford organ
+Mal Ford organ, piano

 Phil Gaynor saxophone